hardikkum444/TermChat/README.md

    - The server will listen for incoming connections on a dynamically assigned port (default port: 9999).

 2. **Connecting to the Server**:
-   - Clients can connect to the server using any terminal-based client application or Telnet.
+   - Clients can connect simpy by compling the Client.java file and running it!
+   - **make sure that in the clinet file you add the appropriate IP (public) of the server!**
    - Upon connection, clients will be prompted to enter a nickname.

 3. **Sending Messages**: